How to Become Agile Outside of Software?

 - Formally switch the team to using a well-known method, such as Scrum or Kanban.

-- Copy practices from tech colleagues: co-locate everyone, hold daily standups, represent work as user stories.
+- Copy practices from tech colleagues: have sprints, hold daily standups, represent work as user stories.

 - Start managing the team’s workload in an Agile management tool or with stickies on a board.

 - Get an Agilist from tech to give occasional advice or feedback on the new implementation.

 Doing the research for my book Agile for Non-Software Teams I learned how rarely the first three options turn out to be successful.
 The fourth option succeeds to the extent that the person is available and doesn’t impose the first three options.
 But why is that?
 Aren’t these good ideas?

 The primary reason these approaches aren’t always successful is that the human system that does the work must undergo a fundamental change.
 Taking on Agile means starting to value (optimize for) different things: responsiveness vs. predictability, outcomes vs. outputs, people vs. standardization, and treating customers as partners rather than as a source of requirements.
 Adopting tactics alone rarely brings about a change in the value system.

 Another reason is that context is everything.
 The landscape — business, work, personalities, needs, objectives — all call for custom tactics.
 No practice can be universally best; for every so-called “best practice” there are teams that tried it faithfully and it didn’t work well in their context.